Get started with homeschooling with this easy-peasy guide!

 Even if you live in one of the more highly regulated states like we do (New York) it's actually a simple and straightforward process.

-Here are the main steps with some other helpful tips and resources to get you started with at-home learning!
+Here are the five main steps with some other helpful tips and resources to get you started with at-home learning!

 1. Check your State's Homeschool Regulations